jaredhendrickson13/pfsense-api/docs/COMMON_CONTROL_PARAMETERS.md

 all endpoints and requests, but some endpoints may not support all parameters.
 Below are the available control parameters you can use:

-## async
+## append

 - Type: Boolean
-- Default: `true`
+- Default: `false`
-- Description: This parameter allows you to control the API's default behavior of applying changes in the background.
-Setting this parameter to `false` will force the API to wait for the changes to be made on the backend before responding.
-This parameter may not be supported by all endpoints.
+- Description: This parameter allows you to control the behavior of updates to array fields.
+When set to `true`, any array values submitted in your request will be appended to the existing array values instead of replacing them.
+This is useful when you want to add additional values to an array field without needing to retrieve the existing values first.

 !!!
-Tip
-    Instead of forcing the API to wait for changes to apply, it is recommended to leave this parameter set to `true` and periodically check the status of the changes using a `GET` request to the applicable apply endpoint.
+Warning
+    If you set this parameter to `true`, it will apply to all array fields.
+You can't choose to append to some array fields and replace others at the same time.
+To work around this, first make a request with the data for the fields you want to append to.
+Then, make another request for the fields you want to replace.

 !!!
-Warning
-    Setting this parameter to `false` may cause the API to hang if the changes take a long time to apply.
-In severe cases, this may result in your API request receiving a timeout.
-It is recommended to use this parameter with caution and only when necessary.
+Notes
+    - This parameter is only available for `PATCH` requests.
+    - This parameter is only applicable to array fields.
+    - If the new array values match the existing array values exactly, the API will not make any changes to that field.

 ## apply